 - 5-way = spaghetti, chili, cheese, onion AND beans

 Here is my easy recipe for Cincinnati-style Chili.
 I use ground turkey instead of ground beef (a lot less fat & grease), onions cooked in the chili instead of being a topping (a little sweeter flavor), packaged spices instead of individually measured spices and beans in the sauce instead of on top.
-(I was always a 5-way guy)
+(I was always a 5-way guy).
+And I brown the meat, instead of boiling it.
+Much quicker and has more texture.

 - 1 Onion chopped